sensu/sensu-docs/content/sensu-go/5.4/guides/monitor-external-resources.md

 Proxy entities allow Sensu to monitor external resources on systems or devices where a Sensu agent cannot be installed, like a network switch or a website.
 You can create [proxy entities][1] using [sensuctl][8], the [Sensu API][9], or the [`proxy_entity_name` check attribute][2].
-When executing checks that include a `proxy_entity_name`, Sensu agents report the resulting event under the proxy entity instead of the agent entity.
+When executing checks that include a `proxy_entity_name` or `proxy_requests` attributes, Sensu agents report the resulting event under the proxy entity instead of the agent entity.

-This guide requires a running Sensu backend, a running Sensu agent, and a sensuctl instance configured to connect to the backend as a user with read and create permissions for entities, checks, and events.
+This guide requires a running Sensu backend, a running Sensu agent, and a sensuctl instance configured to connect to the backend as a user with get, list, and create permissions for entities, checks, and events.

 ## Using a proxy entity to monitor a website